Nasdaq jumps 3.7%, most in four months, as Big Tech surges - WTMJ

 The tech stocks rally, which helped lift the S&P 500 1.4%, followed a decline in bond yields, which have been increasing rapidly in recent weeks, driving up long-term interest rates.
 The yield on the 10-year Treasury note dropped to 1.54% after trading above 1.60% a day earlier.

-Higher bond yields tend to pull money away from high-priced stocks like technology companies, which have been soaring through the pandemic and, as a result, have been beaten down as bond yields have marched higher.
+Higher bond yields tend to pull money away from high-priced stocks like technology companies, which have been soaring through the pandemic and, as a result, have been beaten down in recent weeks as bond yields have marched higher.

 “The yields being down took a little of the pressure off the tech stocks,” said Willie Delwiche, investment strategist at All Star Charts.
 “There’s still beneath the surface a buy-the-dip mentality and a belief that large-cap growth (stocks) are going to be a persistent leader in the market.”